Cavite: Other faiths

-Non-Abrahamic faiths include native Tagalog anitism, animism, Sikhism, and Hinduism.
+Non-Abrahamic faiths include native Tagalog anitism, animism, rizalista, Sikhism, and Hinduism.
 Among the local Chinese and Chinese-Filipino communities, Taoism, Buddhism, and Confucianism are followed.

 Languages

-The main languages spoken are Tagalog, Chavacano and English.
-Due to the province of Metro Manila bordering Cavite to the south, a large number of people from farther provinces have migrated to Cavite, resulting in minor but significant usage of the Bicolano, Cebuano, Ilocano, Hiligaynon and Waray languages.
+The main languages spoken are Tagalog and English, with the former also used alongside a native Cavite dialect that has variants in each municipality of the province.
+Due to the proximity of Metro Manila cities bordering Cavite to the north, a significant number of people from farther provinces have migrated to Cavite, resulting in minor yet notable use of Bicolano, Cebuano, Ilocano, Hiligaynon, Kapampangan, Waray, Maranao, Maguindanaon, and Tausug languages.

 Chavacano in Cavite

-Chavacano or Chabacano is a Spanish-based creole language and known in linguistics as Philippine Creole Spanish.
-Chabacano is originally spoken by the majority of the Caviteños that lived in Cavite City and Ternate after the arrival of the Spaniards three centuries ago.
-The various groups in the area of different linguistic backgrounds adopted a pidgin language, with mostly Spanish vocabulary, in order to communicate with each other.
-As children grew up in Cavite with that pidgin as their native language, it evolved into a creole language.
+Chavacano, or Chabacano, is a Spanish-based creole language known in linguistics as Philippine Creole Spanish.
+Chabacano was originally spoken by the majority of Caviteños living in Cavite City and Ternate after the arrival of the Spaniards three centuries ago.
+Various groups in the area, with different linguistic backgrounds, adopted a pidgin language—mainly with Spanish vocabulary—to communicate with one another.
+As children in Cavite grew up with this pidgin as their native language, it evolved into a creole language.

-Now used almost exclusively in Cavite City and coastal Ternate, Chabacano enjoyed its widest diffusion and greatest splendor in Spanish and American period of Filipino history, when newspapers and literary outputs flourished.
-Cavite Chabacano was spoken with relative ease because it was essentially a simplification of Castillan morphology patterned after the Tagalog syntax.
-Gradually and naturally, it acquired the sounds present in the Spanish phonological system.
-After World War II, creole Spanish speakers within the capital of the archipelago vanished.
-Around 30,000 Caviteños still speak Chabacano, mostly elderly speakers.
-The language is today taught in elementary schools in both Cavite City and Ternate as part of the K-12 national curriculum from the first to 3rd grades, building up a new generation of speakers and writers within the province.
+Now used almost exclusively in Cavite City and coastal Ternate, Chabacano reached its widest diffusion and greatest splendor during the Spanish and American periods of Filipino history, when newspapers and literary works flourished.
+Cavite Chabacano was relatively easy to speak, as it was essentially a simplified version of Castilian morphology patterned after Tagalog syntax.
+Gradually and naturally, it acquired sounds present in the Spanish phonological system.
+After World War II, creole Spanish speakers in the capital of the archipelago disappeared.
+Today, around 30,000 Caviteños, mostly elderly, still speak Chabacano.
+The language is now taught in elementary schools in both Cavite City and Ternate as part of the K-12 national curriculum from first to third grade, fostering a new generation of speakers and writers in the province.